 Investing in thoughtful celebrations and recognition can have a positive impact on company culture and employee retention.
 By aligning recognition efforts with employeesâ needs and values, organizations can improve morale and create a workplace where people feel genuinely appreciated.

-When thinking about the ROI of end-of-year recognition and rewards, Rodrigo shared that replacing an employee on average would range from half or up to two times the annual salary of the employee.
+When thinking about the ROI of end-of-year recognition and rewards, replacing an employee on average would range from half or up to two times the annual salary of the employee.
 That, versus a $100 gift card to sincerely thank someone for the work they're doing, is where you see the benefit come into play.

 As Lee noted, some of the most meaningful ways to recognize employees donât require a big budget but instead rely on intentionality and thoughtfulness.